 “See the light, play with the shadows”

 Play is key to creative and interesting photographs!
 Participants will learn about the science and technology related to the history of photography, and technical experimentation.
-Hands on photo-shoots experimenting with portraits, long exposures, silhouettes, telling creative stories, and wide view panoramic photographs.
-Participants will discuss editing, stitching and dual exposures.
+Hands-on photo shoots experimenting with portraits, long exposures, silhouettes, telling creative stories, and wide-view panoramic photographs.
+Participants will discuss editing, stitching, and dual exposures.
 Plans will be made for an exhibition, selected location, installation design, and presentation style.
-Wrap up will look into the future of photography, new tools like 360 cameras, drones and virtual reality available now as well as letting participants imagine what photography of the future may look like!
+Wrap up will look into the future of photography, new tools like 360 cameras, drones, and virtual reality available now as well as letting participants imagine what photography of the future may look like!
 Keep the educational experience going by having participants apply to be part of Camera Corps today!

 Facilitation Notes

 The time for each activity can vary depending on the amount of participants you have and how enthusiastic they are about each activity.
 It may be helpful to plan ahead for flexibility.
-None of the activities are reliant on one another, so you might choose to skip or repeat activities based on the group you’re with.
+None of the activities are reliant on one another, so you may choose to skip or repeat activities, based on the group you’re with.

 Welcome and Introduction Activities